Get Free Solar Panel Quotes

 Solar battery attached to a red-brick garage wall.
 There is an inverter to the right of the battery.

-How much money does a solar battery save you each year?
+How much money will a solar battery save me each year?

-A typical three-bedroom home will save around £669 each year with a solar battery and solar panel system.
-This is made up of the savings you’ll make from not buying electricity from the grid, and the money you can make exporting electricity the grid via the Smart Export Guarantee (SEG).
+A typical three-bedroom home will save around £669 yearly with a solar battery and solar panel system.
+This is made up of the savings you’ll make from not buying electricity from the grid and the money you can make exporting electricity to the grid via the Smart Export Guarantee (SEG).

-You’ll only receive a maximum of 15p per kilowatt hour (kWh), which is the rate currently paid out by Octopus Energy.
+You’ll only receive a maximum of 20p per kilowatt hour (kWh), the rate currently paid out by OVO Energy.

-At 28.62p per kWh, electricity is more expensive than what you’d get via the SEG initiative, so you’ll save money if you simply store your excess energy in your solar battery for later.
+At 24.50p per kWh, electricity is more expensive than you’d get via the SEG initiative.
+You’ll save money if you simply store your excess energy in your solar battery for later.

-The average three-bedroom house with solar panels will generate 2,645 kWh of electricity per year.
+The average three-bedroom house with solar panels will generate 2,645 kWh of electricity annually.

 Battery size